Vegz78/McAirpos/README.md

 - Follow up bugs and improve stability
 - Expand gamepad support further
 - Collect a library of well working controller configurations(Please share working _/sd/arcade.cfg_ and _arcade1&2.py_ files with the name and type of controllers in [the issues section](https://github.com/Vegz78/McAirpos/issues))
+- Silent start, verbose option and/or log file
 - Support and install script for RecalBox
 - Attempt to include as scriptmodule in RetroPie-Setup?
 - More command line options;